Q: What makes you such an expert?!

 Also, have you noticed that, during slow traffic, big trucks often

 it's Impossible!
-Because idiots will instantly fill any space ahead of
+Because cars will instantly fill any space ahead of the

-the truck!!!
-It cannot happen, so it has to be an
+guess it has to be an illusion :)

 Q: Are you still alive?
 Haven't the road-ragers beaten you up yet?